AdobeDocs/campaign.en/help/v8/connect/ac-aa.md

 This integration allows Adobe Campaign and Adobe Analytics to interact through the **Web Analytics connectors** add-on.
 This integration sends indicators and attributes of email campaigns delivered by Adobe Campaign to Adobe Analytics.

+[!DNL :speech_balloon:] As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to connect Campaign with Adobe Experience Cloud services and solutions.
+Adobe Identity Management Service (IMS) must be implemented for your instance.
+[Learn more](../start/connect.md#connect-ims).
+The Web Analytics connector add-on must be installed on your environment, through the dedicated package.

 Using Adobe Analytics Connector, Adobe Campaign has a way of measuring internet audience (Web Analytics).
 The Web analytics tools enable Adobe Campaign to forward indicators and campaign attributes to Analytics.

 The action perimeter of each tool is as follows:

-* **Adobe Analytics**

-    * marks the email campaigns launched with Adobe Campaign
+* **Adobe Analytics** marks the email campaigns launched with Adobe Campaign
-    * saves recipient behavior, on the site they browsed after clicking the campaign email, in the form of segments.
-Segments are related to abandoned products (viewed but not added to the cart or purchased), purchases or cart abandonments.

-* **Adobe Campaign**

-    * sends the indicators and campaign attributes to the connector, which in turn forwards them to the Web analytics tool
+* **Adobe Campaign** sends the indicators and campaign attributes to the connector, which in turn forwards them to the Web analytics tool
-    * recovers and analyzes segments
-    * triggers a re-marketing campaign

-[!DNL :speech_balloon:]  As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to integrate Adobe Analytics Connector with Campaign.
-The Web Analytics connector add-on must be installed on your environment, through the dedicated package.

 >[!CAUTION]